Los Angeles Police Brutality and Civil Rights Lawyer

 California Act to Save Lives, 2019 - A.B.
 392

 The California Act to Save Lives, enacted in 2019, sets specific standards for when police officers may use deadly force.
 It requires officers to use de-escalation techniques during confrontations, including persuasion and crisis intervention.
-It only allows deadly force when all other efforts fail.
+It only allows the use of deadly force when all other efforts have failed.

 C.R.I.S.E.S.
 Act

 The C.R.I.S.E.S.
-Act gives the California Department of Social Services funding for pilot programs in which community organizations provide emergency response services for crisis situations to reduce reliance on law enforcement.
-The pilot programs offer community-based alternatives to police.
+Act provides the California Department of Social Services with funding for pilot programs that involve community organizations offering emergency response services in crises, aiming to reduce reliance on law enforcement.
+The pilot programs support community-based alternatives to police.

 Decertify Abusive Police and Strengthen Civil Liability for Police Violence - S.B.
 731

-This bill aims to establish a process for decertifying police fired for misconduct, including using excessive force.
-Under the proposed law, fired police officers would be unable to transfer to other police departments, and their names would be kept in a nationwide database with notes on the reason for their separation from the service.
+This bill aims to establish a process for decertifying police officers who have been fired for misconduct, including the use of excessive force.
+Under the proposed law, fired police officers would be prohibited from transferring to other police departments, and their names would be included in a nationwide database with notes on the reason for their separation from the service.

 Sheriff Civilian Oversight Commission

-In 2016, the Los Angeles County Board of Supervisors implemented the Sheriff Civilian Oversight Commission to improve public transparency and community engagement concerning the Los Angeles Police Department.
+In 2016, the Los Angeles County Board of Supervisors established the Sheriff Civilian Oversight Commission to enhance public transparency and community engagement regarding the Los Angeles Police Department.
 The Commission holds regular meetings and encourages families of victims lost to police brutality to speak.

 What Is the Statute of Limitations for Civil Rights Cases in Los Angeles?